 There are a number of methods you can use for germinating and growing seedlings.
 Since the plants will spend 2 to 4 years in the seedling pot it is best to use a pot and soil that will last that long.
 A good soil mix to use is 60% washed peat moss and 40% coarse sand blasting sand.
 100% peat moss and a finely chopped Sphagnum/sand mix also work well.
 Washing or rinsing the peat or Sphagnum helps remove excess salt, sulfur compounds, and moss spores.

 Sow the seed on the soil surface or spread the moss and seeds from the stratification bag on the top of the prepared seedling pot with your planting spoon (yes, old dinner spoons and knives are useful).
-Don't bury the seed more than a few mm.
 You want the seeds about 5 mm apart although you can transplant the seedlings to that distance later.
-A thin layer of coarse sand on the surface can help discourage fungus gnats from laying eggs.
-I prefer to grow the plants under lights for a few years.
+Seeds may be covered with a few mm of sand.
+The thin layer of sand on the surface can help discourage fungus gnats from laying eggs.
+I prefer to grow the plants under LED lights for a few years.
 It is best to have the pots under 100% humidity in a plastic bag or to spray them with water regularly until the seeds germinate.
 Please see Sowing Seeds Step-by-Step for more details on starting seeds.

 Darlingtonia do not require as much light as Sarracenia but they do appreciate strong light and do prefer full sun if it is not too hot.
 Under lights give them as much light as you can again without making the plants too hot although seedlings do seem more resistant to heat than blooming size plants.